Fayetteville murder suspect covered in blood chased down by deputies, victim found dead in home

-WASHINGTON COUNTY, ARKANSAS, Ark. — A Fayetteville man has been arrested for Capital Murder after a person was stabbed in a home on Rocky Creek Road Thursday night, the Washington County Sheriff's Office reports.
+WASHINGTON COUNTY, ARKANSAS, Ark. — A Fayetteville man has been arrested for Capital Murder after a man was stabbed in a home on Rocky Creek Road Thursday night by his daughter's boyfriend, the Washington County Sheriff's Office reports.

 According to the sheriff's department, Washington County deputies responded to a home on Rocky Creek Road in reference to a burglary in progress at 11:15 p.m.
 Thursday (Nov.
 12) night.